 Xuelin Sui was born in Yantai, a coastal city in the northern China.
 He received his B.E. in polymer materials and engineering and M.S in polymer physics at University of Science and Technology of China.
-At the time, his research focused on coordination polymertization.
+At the time, his research focused on coordination polymerization.
 Xuelin joined the Gutekunst’s group in 2018.
 Now, he is interested in ring-opening metathesis polymerization.
-When not doing chemistry, Xuelin can usually be found cooking, reading, listening music, and hanging out with his girl friend.
+When not doing chemistry, Xuelin can usually be found cooking, reading, listening to music, and spending time with his wife.

 Dongqi was born in Changchun, China.
 She graduated from Nankai University with a B.S. in pharmacy.
 In 2018, she received her master degree in biotechnology at Northwestern University.
 There, she worked on synthesis of GABA-AT inhibitors under the supervision of Dr. Richard Silverman.
 In fall 2018, she started graduate study in chemistry at Georgia Tech.
 Currently, she is co-advised by Dr. Agarwal and Dr. Gutekunst working on polyketide synthases.